harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 ::left::

-## Bundling
+## Bundling (building)

 1. With some assets (js, css, images, etc)
-1. Maybe transform them
+2. Maybe transform them
-2. And give them a good smooshing (minify, concat)
+3. And give them a smooshing (minify, concat)

 - Basis of optimising assets in the browser

+(webpack, rollup, grunt, gulp, shell)

 ::right::

-## Module
+## Modules

 - Some code that exports something that you can import
 - In PHP you could consider a class a module
 - Sticks to a standard
+- Focus: Reusable and sharable code

+(App.vue, main.css, bootstrap.js, etc)

 <!--
 - Very quickly want to give you a glossary of these terms in case they're completely new to
 - think any file is going to be a module

-- module is a term that you come accross when working with javascript packages OR frontend bundlers such as webpack
+- module is a term that you come across when working with javascript packages OR frontend bundlers such as webpack

-- we'll go through these a bit more later so all good if that doesn't make sense -->
+- we'll go through these a bit more later, so all good if that doesn't make sense -->

 ---